 - Air concentration samples were collected over 3 or 6 hours, therefore a 3 hour average covers all the possibilities (two 3h periods can be averaged together).

 - Now press the right column radio-button for species #1 deposition options.
 The PMCH tracer released does not deposit and therefore all these fields will remain zero.
 The menu has some pre-set values which will be discussed in more detail in a later section.

 Now press the Advanced / Concentration Setup / Concentration menu tab to open the namelist selection menu.
 Only two menus need to be changed.

 - Open menu #4, the particle/puff release number limits and change the default particle release number from 2500 to 50000 and the maximum particle number from 10000 to 100000.
 Because the default mode is 3D particle, we know from the previous sections that the default is insufficient for a 3 day duration simulation.

 - Open menu #9, the input and output of particle files and change the first output time from 0 to 1 hour and repeat interval from 0 to 3 so that the particle output time will be at the same time as the concentration grid output times.
 The PARDUMP output file will be used for display purposes in the next section.

 - Save each menu and the selection menu to close out the Concentration Setup section.

 - Now from the main menu select Concentration / Run Model and when the simulation completes continue on to the next section to review all the concentration display options.

-After the simulation run has completed, open the MESSAGE file to confirm that indeed 201 kg have been released and that concentrations (condsk) and particle positions (parout) were output every three hours.
+After the simulation run has completed, it will take about 12 minutes, open the MESSAGE file to confirm that indeed 201 kg have been released and that concentrations (condsk) and particle positions (parout) were output every three hours.
 If satisfied, go back and save all the changes to the control and namelist file menus through Save As to captex_control.txt and captex_setup.txt for future examples.